Vonng/pigsty/docs/t-prepare.md

 ## Node Provisioning

-Before deploying Pigsty, the user needs to prepare machine node resources, including at least one [admin node](c-arch.md#meta node), with any number of [database nodes](c-arch.md#database nodes).
+Before deploying Pigsty, the user needs to prepare machine node resources, including at least one [meta node](c-arch.md#meta-node), with arbitrary [database nodes](c-arch.md#database-node).

-The [database nodes](c-arch.md#database nodes) can use any type of nodes: physical machines, local virtual machines, cloud virtual machines, containers, etc., only if the following conditions are met.
+The [database nodes](c-arch.md#database-node) can use any type of nodes: bare metals, local vms, cloud vms, containers, etc... only if the following conditions are met:

 - [x] Processor architecture: x86_64
-- [x] Hardware specifications of at least 1 core / 1 GB
+- [x] Hardware specifications: 1C/1GB at least
-- [x] Operating system: CentOS 7.8.2003 (or other RHEL 7 equivalent distribution)
+- [x] Operating System: CentOS 7.8.2003 (or RHEL7 equivalent)
-- [x] Administrative users can log in to the database node from **administrative node** `ssh` and execute `sudo`
+- [x] Admin user can `ssh` to the node and execute `sudo` commands.

 ## Meta Provisioning

-Pigsty requires an [meta node](c-arch.md#meta-node) as the admin controller of the entire environment and provides [infrastructure](c-arch#infrastructure) services.
+Pigsty requires an [meta node](c-arch.md#meta-node) as the admin controller of the entire environment and provides [infrastructure](c-arch.md#infrastructure) services.

 The minimum number of **meta nodes** is 1.
 The sandbox environment uses 1 meta node by default.
-Pigsty's infrastructure is deployed as **replicas** on multiple meta nodes, with the exception of DCS (Consul/Etcd), which exists as Quorum.
-Pigsty's database cluster requires the use of DCS for high availability functionality, and you can Use a DCS cluster that is automatically deployed on the meta node, or use an external DCS cluster.
-When using Pigsty's built-in DCS cluster, you must use an odd number of meta nodes, and it is recommended to use at least 3 meta nodes in **production environments** to fully ensure the availability of DCS services.
+Pigsty's infrastructure is deployed as **replicas** on multiple meta nodes, except for DCS (Consul/Etcd), which exists as Quorum.

+Pigsty's database cluster requires the use of DCS for HA failure detection and configuration storage, you can Use a DCS cluster that is automatically deployed on the meta node, or use an external DCS cluster.

+When using Pigsty's built-in DCS cluster, you must have odd number of meta nodes, and it is recommended to use at least 3 meta nodes in **production environments** to fully ensure the availability of DCS services.

-Users should ensure that they can **login** to the meta node and can log in to other database nodes via `ssh` with `sudo` or `root` privileges from the meta node using [admin user](#admin user provisioned).
-Users should ensure that they have direct or indirect **access to port 80** of the meta node to access the user interface provided by Pigsty.
+Of couse, you can use external DCS servers.
+Just change the [`dcs_servers`](v-dcs.md#dcs_servers).

+Users should ensure that they have nopass `ssh` & `sudo` privileges on meta node (to initiate control), and direct/in-direct browser access to port 80 (to visit user interface).

-- [x] Number of meta nodes: odd number, at least one
+- [x] Number of meta nodes: odd number, at least 1
 - [x] Ability to log in to the meta node using the administrator user
 - [x] Ability to access port 80 of the meta node via browser (directly or indirectly)
 - [x] **admin user** can log in to the database node remotely `ssh` from the admin node and execute `sudo` (including itself)